 If you live in a climate as unpredictable as I do, here in the UK, you have to be prepared for a sudden rain shower at all times.
-I seldom trust the weather forecast, I’ve made that error too many times.
+I seldom trust the weather forecast, I’ve made that mistake too many times.

 Bring more covers than you think you’ll need, more containers, and more plastic bags.
 Not only that, bring a bagful of spring clamps to keep everything pinned firmly in place.

-It’s not enough to have everything with you, you must have things at-the-ready to throw over as soon as you feel that first spot of rain.
+It’s not enough to have everything with you, you must have things to hand and be ready to jump into action as soon as you feel that first spot of rain.

 What Kind of Raincovers Do You Use in an Outdoor Art fair?

-I like to clamp a lightweight tarp to the rear side of my table ready to flip over in an instant.
-I secure it on the front legs with two clamps.
+I like to clamp a lightweight tarp to the rear side of my tabletop, ready to flip over in an instant.
+I secure it on the front with two spring clamps.

 What Kind of Umbrellas Do You Use?

 In my experience, you can’t have too many umbrellas.
-They are not just for me, I hand them to customers too.
-My stall is in a permanent outdoor pitch and rather exposed so perhaps I rely on them more than the average trader.
+They’re not just for me, I hand them to my potential customers too.
+My stall is in a permanent outdoor pitch and rather exposed, so perhaps I rely on them more than the average trader.

-How Do Protect Your Art Prints From the Rain?
+How to Protect Your Art Prints From the Rain

-Over the top, it may be, but rain and paper don’t mix well and, touchwood, in 20 years trading outdoors I have yet to lose any stock.
-I have lost some display prints though.
+Over the top, it may be, but rain and paper don’t mix well.
+In 20 years of trading outdoors, and in local art fairs, I have yet to lose any stock.
+I have, however, lost some display prints.

 I display my board-backed prints in clear self-seal cellophane bags.
 They are bigger versions of the kind you see on greeting cards.

 Read this for tips: What Kind of Art Sells Best?
 All The Secrets Revealed